Currency:

 41

-If this topic is completely unfamiliar to you, please read the following text, which we dedicate primarily to beginners.
+If this topic is completely unfamiliar to you, please read the following text, which we dedicate first of all to beginners.

 What is web analytics?

-Web analytics is the process of collecting, measuring and analyzing various information and data from websites.
+Web analytics - the process of collecting, measuring and analyzing various information and data from websites.
 The purpose of this work is to get the most complete picture of the state of certain aspects of the website.
-In this way, business goals (for example, increasing sales in a store) can be achieved more efficiently.
+In this way, business goals (such as increasing store sales) can be achieved more efficiently.

 What exactly is web analytics used for?

 Each site is a huge ecosystem.
 It is made up of many layers.
-All of them should work in close cooperation, together providing users with what they expect from a given site.
+All of them should work in close cooperation, together providing users with what they expect from this site.

-It is important that each of the above layers play their role as best as possible.
+It is important that each of the aforementioned layers play their part as well as possible.

-On the other hand, what good is a high number of views for a site owner that ranks high in Google results if the UX of his site is so low that users leave quickly?
+On the other hand, what good is a high number of views for a site owner who ranks high in Google results if the UX of his site is so low that users leave it quickly?

 As you can see, the right balance is needed.